-At each of our sites, grade level data teams review the results of standardized assessments, classroom assignments, summative and formative assessments, and publisher/teacher made tests to analyze our student needs.
-Teachers and principals take part in ongoing collaborative meetings to review the data and instructional practices in an effort to improve instruction.
-These results are also analyzed at the District level, including the Special Education Team, to review the effectiveness of our programs, instructional practices and the need for additional, targeted resources.
-The results of assessments are shared with a variety of stakeholders including parents and family members at Parent Conferences, ELAC Meetings, SSC Meetings, PTA Meetings and at the District level at our District Advisory Meetings and with our Board of Trustees.
-They have an opportunity to give feedback and make suggestions for improvement.
+In Savanna, data and ongoing consultation is a continuous occurrence throughout the year and is important in the development of utilizing Title II funding.
+At each of our sites, grade level data teams review the results of standardized assessments (ie-CAASPP, ELPAC), classroom assignments, summative and formative assessments, and publisher/teacher made tests to analyze the needs of our students.
+Teachers are required to make SMART goals on an ongoing basis throughout the year.
+Formal data checks are in place at each school site, every 6-8 weeks, to ensure that data is being analyzed, SMART goals written, and improved instructional practices/strategies addressed.
+In addition, the Dashboard data is shared at the Administrative level, with the Board of Trustees, at community meetings (ie-DAC, DELAC), and at school sites, including teachers, paraprofessionals, and Special Education support personnel.
+Teachers and principals take part in ongoing collaborative meetings to review high quality data and instructional practices in an effort to improve instruction and professional growth.
+These results are also analyzed at the District level, including the Special Education Team, to review the effectiveness of our programs, instructional practices and the need for additional, targeted resources and/or professional development.
+The results of assessments are shared with a variety of stakeholders to provide meaningful consultation including parents and family members at Parent Conferences, ELAC Meetings, SSC Meetings, PTA Meetings and at the District level at our District Advisory Meetings and with our Board of Trustees.
+At these meetings, they have an opportunity to give feedback and make suggestions for continuous improvement and meetings are held at a variety of times giving parents and community members options.
+Parent conferences are held a minimum of two times per school year, SSC/ELAC/DAC/DELAC meetings are held three times per school year, and PTA meetings are held monthly to give ample opportunities for our families and community to participate.
+Translators are available at all meetings and functions to alleviate any language barriers.
+Furthermore, all stakeholders have the opportunity for involvement and feedback in our annual electronic LCAP survey (available in a multitude of languages) where we encourage and welcome input.
 In addition, Administrative teams regularly visit other sites to visit classrooms and take part in the evaluation cycle.
-Our Superintendent and members of the Board of Trustees visit each site twice annually to review progress toward meeting District goals.
+Our Superintendent and members of the Board of Trustees visit each site at a minimum of twice annually to review progress toward meeting District goals.
+Our ongoing analysis of data and consultation to support continuous improvement guides us in changes/adjustments in professional growth and improvement.